-Cajun fire currently has two beers – a Honey Ale brewed with Clover honey, and the Big Chief Creme Stout brewed with Milk Sugar, Vanilla Bean, and Chocolate malts.
+Cajun Fire has two beers – a Honey Ale brewed with Clover honey and the Big Chief Creme Stout brewed with Milk Sugar, Vanilla Bean, and Chocolate malts.

-The company plans to have its brewery in New Orleans East, but for now, the beers are available at many grocery stores!
+The company plans to have its brewery in New Orleans East.
+Still, the beers are now available at many grocery stores!

-Nina Compton was named Best Chef: South in 2018 by the Janes Beard Foundation, and let me say, I’ve never had a meal at Compere Lapin that I did not enjoy.
+Chef Nina Compton was named Best Chef: South in 2018 by the James Beard Foundation, and let me say, I’ve never had a meal at Compere Lapin that I did not enjoy.

-I recently went in a quest to try some of the more elevated fried chicken sandwiches around town, and Nina’s Hot Fire Chicken Sandwich is something to post on social media and write on the blog.
+I recently went on a quest to try some of the more elevated fried chicken sandwiches around town.
+Nina’s Hot Fire Chicken Sandwich is something to post on social media and write on the blog.